MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 subscriptionId="$(az account list --query "[?isDefault].id" -o tsv)" echo $subscriptionId
 ```

-Use [az account tenant list](/cli/azure/account/tenant) to get the active tenant ID.

 > [!TIP]
 > The `--output` parameter is a global parameter, available for all commands.
 The **table** value presents output in a friendly format.
 For more information, see [Output formats for Azure CLI commands](./format-output-azure-cli.md).